 Palmyra is a very small town located in the state of Michigan.
 With a population of 1,748 people and just one neighborhood, Palmyra is the 376th largest community in Michigan.

-Because occupations involving physical labor dominate the local economy, Palmyra is generally considered to be a blue-collar town.
-39.04% of the Palmyra workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Palmyra is a blue-collar town, with 39.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Palmyra is a town of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Palmyra who work in management occupations (12.40%), sales jobs (7.81%), and office and administrative support (7.00%).

 Being a small town, Palmyra does not have a public transit system used by locals to get to and from work.